bilegt-bat-ochir/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 	![GoldenGate service manager screen](/images/micro-oggadmin-0.png)

-## Task 6: Modify Goldengate Credentials
+## Task 6: Modify GoldenGate Credentials

 1. You should be seeing the empty Extracts and Replicats dashboard.
 Let's add Autonomous Database credentials.
 Open the hamburger menu on the top-left corner, choose **Configuration**